iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

 Co-Founder of Bitfold, a game developer focused on mobile social games.
-Bitfold worked on both original game titles & the games of major clients such as Wargaming.net, Playdom (acquired by Disney), & Atari
+Bitfold worked on both original game titles and the games of major clients such as Wargaming.net, Playdom (acquired by Disney), and Atari

 Responsibilities:
-- Produced & guided technical direction for 6 games using varying tech stacks.
+- Produced and guided technical direction for 6 games using varying tech stacks.
 Implemented a unified analytics backend for all game engines used to produce client games
 - Oversaw a mix of onshore/offshore teams for each project ranging between 4-15 people per project
 - Negotiated new game development details, managed client expectations, oversaw ongoing operation of games